-- Recognition of exchange differences - - Any gains or losses from currency exchange differences related to the amortized cost of debt instruments are recorded in the income statements, while those related to the difference between the amortized cost and the fair value are recorded in the statements of shareholder's equity as part of the unrealized results.
-In the case of equity instruments, they are considered non-monetary items and, consequently, they remain at their historical cost in local currency, which means that any exchange differences are part of their valuation and are recognized as part of the unrealized results in the statements of shareholder's equity. - Changes in classification category During 2016, the Fund reclassified a group of available-for-sale investments into held-tomaturity investments category amounting to S/620,965,000.
-See Note 5(g).
-In the case of changes in the classification category from available-for-sale investment to held-tomaturity investment, the fair value of the financial asset on the date of transaction becomes its new amortized cost.
+Recognition of exchange differences -

+Any gains or losses from currency exchange differences related to the amortized cost of debt instruments are recorded in the income statements, while those related to the difference between the amortized cost and the fair value are recorded in the statements of shareholder's equity as part of the unrealized results.
+In the case of equity instruments, they are considered non-monetary items and, consequently, they remain at their historical cost in local currency, which means that any exchange differences are part of their valuation and are recognized as part of the unrealized results in the statements of shareholder's equity.

+- Changes in classification category -

+In the case of changes in the classification category from available-for-sale investment to held-to-maturity investment, the fair value of the financial asset on the date of transaction becomes its new amortized cost.
 Any previous gain or loss of the asset that has been recognized in other comprehensive income shall be amortized over the remaining life of the investment using the effective interest method.
 Any difference between the new amortized cost and maturity amount shall be amortized using the interest rate method during the life of the financial instrument in a similar manner as the amortization of a premium or discount.
-If the asset subsequently becomes impaired, any gain or loss remaining in other comprehensive income shall be reclassified to profit or loss. - (i) Accounts receivable related to CRC-PBP trusts -
+If the asset subsequently becomes impaired, any gain or loss remaining in other comprehensive income shall be reclassified to profit or loss.